wdporter/i-am-that-vuepress/32-life-is-the-supreme-guru/readme.md

 despair.
 When all are perfect, the world will be perfect.
 What useless truïsm!

 **M:**&ensp;I did not say that.
-I only said that you cannot change the world before changing yourself.
-I did not say, “before changing everybody”.
+I only said that you cannot change the world before changeïng yourself.
+I did not say, “before changeïng everybody”.
 It is neither necessary nor possible to change others.
 But if you can change yourself, you will find that no other change is needed.
 To change the picture you merely change the film, you do not attack the cinema screen!